AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 Transit architecture is about building connectivity between cloud and on-prem in the most agile manner possible.
 In a transit architecture, there is one connection (not including the backup) between on-prem and a transit VPC.
 Everything else (the spoke VPCs to on-prem traffic) is routed through the transit VPC.

 The alternative to transit architecture (often referred to as "flat" architecture) is to build one connection -- either IPSEC over Internet or Direct Connect -- each time a new VPC or VNet is spun up in the cloud.
-This requires changes to the on-prem edge, which results in a change control process that takes days to weeks to complete.
+This requires changes to the on-prem edge, which results in a change control process that take several days or weeks to complete.

 How Does the Aviatrix Transit Network Solution Differ from Cisco's CSR-Based solution?
 ----------------------------------------------------------------------------------------

  - **Network Segmentation** In the CSR-based solution, all spoke VPCs have connectivity to each other through the Transit GW, even though these spoke VPCs belong to different AWS accounts or business teams.
-In contrast, the spoke VPCs have no connectivity to each other by default.
+In contrast, the spoke VPCs have no connectivity to each other, by default.
 Connectivity is built by design.

  - **Connectivity Efficiency** With the Aviatrix transit network solution, traffic between any two spoke VPCs are routed directly, as opposed to going through the transit GW as required in the CSR-baseed solution.
-Decoupling the different traffic streams reduces performance bottleneck and removes single failure point.
+Decoupling the different traffic streams reduces performance bottleneck and removes single failure points.

- - **Central Control** In Aviatrix solution, the Aviatrix Controller is the single pane of glass for all networking in the cloud.
+ - **Centralized Control** With the Aviatrix solution, the Aviatrix Cloud Controller is the "single pane of glass" for all networking in the cloud.

- - **Simplicity** In Aviatrix solution, BGP is only deployed between Transit GW and VGW.
-No Spoke VPCs run BGP protocol.
-Simplicity leads to stability.
-Workflow based step by step instructions help you build out a Transit VPC solution in minutes.
+ - **Simplicity** With Aviatrix, BGP is only deployed between transit GW and VGW.
+No spoke VPCs run the BGP protocol.
+This simplicity leads to stability.
+Workflow-based, step-by-step instructions allows for a transit VPC solution to be built out in minutes.

- - **Monitoring** Aviatrix solution integrates with Splunk, Sumo, remote Syslog, ELK and DataDog to forward events from gateways to your favorite central logging service.
+ - **Monitoring** Aviatrix integrates with Splunk, Sumo, remote syslog, ELK and DataDog to forward events from gateways to your favorite central logging service.

- - **Scalable** AWS has various limits in its infrastructure, such as route entry limit of 100.
-This limits how many on-prem CIDRs and VPC CIDRs can be carried on a Transit GW.
-Aviatrix solution overcomes that limitation.
+ - **Scalability** AWS has some restrictions in its infrastructure.
+For instance, the route entry limit of 100 restricts how many on-prem CIDRs and VPC CIDRs can be carried on a transit GW.
+Aviatrix's solution overcomes that limitation.

 For a fun read, here is a `blog on the differences. <https://www.aviatrix.com/blog/aviatrix-global-transit-solution-differ-csr-solution/>`_